desec-io/desec-stack/docs/dns/rrsets.rst

 - The TTL (time-to-live: time for which resolvers may cache DNS information) is a property of an RRset (and not of a record).
 Thus, all records in an RRset share the record type and also the TTL.
-(This is actually a requirement of the DNS specification and not an API design choice.)

 Supported Types